Creditors Voluntary Liquidation:

 Is the appointment of a CVL advertised?

 Yes.
-The appointment is advertised on the ASIC Insolvency Notices website and against the company’s listing on ASIC Connect.
+The appointment is advertised on the Insolvency Notices Website and against the company’s listing on the regulator’s website.

 Are creditors told about the Appointment of a CVL?